brotatotes/bht-automation/bht gen 3/Acts/Chapter 10/Acts 10 20 bht.md

 3. "Nothing doubting (μηδεν διακρινομενος).
 Another compound of δια, old and common verb for a divided mind (δια like δυο, two)."

 ### John Gill:
-1. "Arise, therefore, and get thee down...and go with them."
+1. "Arise, therefore, and get thee down,....
+From the top of the house where he was."
-2. "Doubting nothing...laying aside all such Jewish scruples."
+2. "doubting nothing; whether it is right or wrong, lawful or unlawful, to go with them, because not Jews, but uncircumcised Gentiles, laying aside all such Jewish scruples."
-3. "For I have sent them."
+3. "for I have sent them: the Spirit of God is said to do what Cornelius did at his instigation and direction, signified by an angel he sent to him."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:29:13
+- Timestamp: 12-25-2023 20:34:06
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 68
+- BHT Word Count: 79
-- BHT Commentary Usage: 38.89%
+- BHT Commentary Usage: 33.96%
-- BHT Quality Score: 1.192826772608734
+- BHT Quality Score: 1.5295753146229871
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (54):
+- ChatGPT injected words (53):
-	['a', 'all', 'and', 'angel', 'are', 'arrangements', 'attribute', 'church', 'command', 'cornelius', 'demonstrated', 'divided', 'divine', 'doubt', 'down', 'emphasized', 'encouraged', 'follow', 'get', 'go', 'god', 'guidance', 'highlighting', 'his', 'holy', 'imperative', 'importance', 'in', 'into', 'is', 'led', 'mind', 'much', 'obedience', 'obey', 'of', 'or', 's', 'sent', 'spirit', 'the', 'thee', 'this', 'through', 'to', 'truth', 'underscores', 'unquestioningly', 'unwavering', 'urgency', 'verse', 'we', 'with', 'without']
+	['a', 'act', 'all', 'and', 'arrangements', 'aside', 'church', 'commands', 'confidently', 'cornelius', 'determination', 'directs', 'divine', 'doubting', 'doubts', 'down', 'follow', 'for', 'go', 'god', 'hesitation', 'holy', 'in', 'into', 'it', 'leading', 'leads', 'let', 'like', 'lives', 'minded', 'need', 'obedience', 'obey', 'of', 'our', 'personality', 'reflects', 's', 'set', 'shed', 'single', 'spirit', 'the', 'this', 'to', 'trust', 'truth', 'uncertainties', 'upon', 'us', 'with', 'without']
-- ChatGPT injected words (significant words only) (33):
+- ChatGPT injected words (significant words only) (35):
-	['angel', 'arrangements', 'attribute', 'church', 'command', 'cornelius', 'demonstrated', 'divided', 'divine', 'doubt', 'emphasized', 'encouraged', 'follow', 'god', 'guidance', 'highlighting', 'holy', 'imperative', 'importance', 'led', 'mind', 'obedience', 'obey', 's', 'sent', 'spirit', 'thee', 'truth', 'underscores', 'unquestioningly', 'unwavering', 'urgency', 'verse']
+	['act', 'arrangements', 'aside', 'church', 'commands', 'confidently', 'cornelius', 'determination', 'directs', 'divine', 'doubting', 'doubts', 'follow', 'god', 'hesitation', 'holy', 'leading', 'leads', 'let', 'like', 'lives', 'minded', 'need', 'obedience', 'obey', 'personality', 'reflects', 's', 'set', 'shed', 'single', 'spirit', 'trust', 'truth', 'uncertainties']

 ### Logs
-- Attempt 1 BHT: Through the Holy Spirit, the Church is guided into all truth, as seen in Acts 10:20 when the angel is sent to Cornelius and divine arrangements bring about their meeting.
-The urgency in the command is emphasized by the use of the imperatives get thee down and go.
-This verse teaches us to have unwavering obedience to God's commands without doubting or having divided minds.
-We are reminded of the importance of the personality of the Holy Spirit and how we must attribute so much to Him that we unquestioningly follow His guidance.
+- Attempt 1 BHT: The Holy Spirit, sent by God, guides the Church and orchestrates divine arrangements.
+In the face of the angel's message, Cornelius is commanded to go, without hesitation or doubting, as the Spirit directs.
+This act of obedience reflects the personal nature of the Holy Spirit's communication.
+Although some may question or dispute God's command, true peace comes when we trust and obey what He commands.
+So, like Cornelius, let us arise, set aside our doubts, and follow the leading of the Holy Spirit, for He is the one who directs our steps.
-- 🔄 Acts 10:20 (attempt 1, 93 words, 44.93% quotes quality score: 1.0782392384074218, V2 normalized quality score: 27.2, commentator tiers 1-3: 30.53%, 38.72%, 30.75%)
+- 🔄 Acts 10:20 (attempt 1, 95 words, 37.31% quotes quality score: 1.410242220075971, V2 normalized quality score: 38.23, commentator tiers 1-3: 29.94%, 37.25%, 32.81%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: Through the Holy Spirit, the Church is led into all truth, demonstrated in the angel sent to Cornelius, highlighting divine arrangements.
-The urgency to obey God's command is emphasized with the imperative get thee down and go.
-This verse underscores the importance of unwavering obedience, without doubt or a divided mind.
-We are encouraged to attribute much to the Holy Spirit, and to unquestioningly follow His guidance.
+- Attempt 2 BHT: The Holy Spirit, sent by God, guides the Church and orchestrates divine arrangements.
+Cornelius is commanded to go, without doubting, as the Spirit directs.
+This act of obedience reflects the personal nature of the Holy Spirit's communication.
+True peace comes when we trust and obey what He commands.
+So, like Cornelius, let us arise, set aside doubts, and follow the leading of the Holy Spirit, for He directs our steps.
-- 🔄 Acts 10:20 (attempt 2, 68 words, 38.89% quotes quality score: 1.192826772608734, V2 normalized quality score: 31.0, commentator tiers 1-3: 32.38%, 38.57%, 29.05%)
+- 🔄 Acts 10:20 (attempt 2, 71 words, 33.96% quotes quality score: 1.406915182458617, V2 normalized quality score: 38.12, commentator tiers 1-3: 33.27%, 36.52%, 30.21%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 3 BHT: Through the Holy Spirit, the Church is guided into all truth.
-The angel sent to Cornelius and the divine arrangements demonstrate the divine orchestration at play.
-The imperatives get thee down and go highlight the urgency and obedience required.
-We are reminded to have unwavering obedience, without doubting or having a divided mind.
-This verse emphasizes the importance of attributing much to the Holy Spirit and following His guidance without question.
+- Attempt 3 BHT: The Holy Spirit, shed down upon the Church, leads it into all truth.
+Cornelius is commanded to go without doubting, as the Spirit directs, in divine arrangements orchestrated by God.
+This act of obedience reflects the personal nature of the Holy Spirit's communication.
+True peace comes when we trust and obey what He commands.
+So, like Cornelius, let us arise and follow the leading of the Holy Spirit, for He is the one who directs our steps.
-- 🔄 Acts 10:20 (attempt 3, 71 words, 39.62% quotes quality score: 1.1264603746963773, V2 normalized quality score: 28.8, commentator tiers 1-3: 37.39%, 35.93%, 26.68%)
+- 🔄 Acts 10:20 (attempt 3, 78 words, 44.07% quotes quality score: 1.4961253785193638, V2 normalized quality score: 41.09, commentator tiers 1-3: 33.67%, 37.54%, 28.79%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 4 BHT: Through the Holy Spirit, the Church is led into all truth, as seen in the angel sent to Cornelius and the divine arrangements that bring about their meeting.
-The imperative get thee down emphasizes the immediate action required, while the imperative go highlights the continuous nature of the journey.
-This verse teaches us the importance of unwavering obedience, without doubting or having a divided mind.
-We are reminded to attribute much to the Holy Spirit and to unquestioningly follow His guidance.
+- Attempt 4 BHT: The Holy Spirit, shed down upon the Church to lead it into all the truth, had divine arrangements that brought about the coming of the messengers to Cornelius.
+Cornelius was commanded to go without doubting, without a divided mind, nothing doubting and go on.
+This act of obedience reflected the truth of the personality of the Holy Spirit and the certainty of following His commandments.
+So, like Cornelius, let us set aside our doubts, trust in God's commandments, and follow the direction of the Holy Spirit without hesitation.
-- 🔄 Acts 10:20 (attempt 4, 81 words, 41.27% quotes quality score: 1.137327004898045, V2 normalized quality score: 29.16, commentator tiers 1-3: 32.18%, 40.64%, 27.18%)
+- 🔄 Acts 10:20 (attempt 4, 89 words, 41.38% quotes quality score: 1.5248768985814765, V2 normalized quality score: 42.04, commentator tiers 1-3: 31.64%, 36.76%, 31.6%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 5 BHT: By the Holy Spirit, the Church is directed into all truth, as exemplified when the angel is sent to Cornelius and divine arrangements dictate their encounter.
-The urgency is stressed through the imperatives get thee down and go, signifying the immediate and continuous obedience required.
-This passage emphasizes the significance of unwavering obedience, forsaking doubt and divided thoughts.
-We are reminded to wholeheartedly acknowledge the role of the Holy Spirit and faithfully follow His guidance without hesitation.
+- Attempt 5 BHT: The Holy Spirit, shed down upon the Church, leads it into all truth.
+In divine arrangements, the Holy Spirit directs Cornelius to go without doubting, with a single-minded determination.
+This act of obedience reflects the truth of the Holy Spirit's personality and the need for us to trust and follow God's commands without hesitation.
+Let us, like Cornelius, set aside our doubts and uncertainties, and confidently obey the leading of the Holy Spirit in our lives.
-- 🔄 Acts 10:20 (attempt 5, 77 words, 34.48% quotes quality score: 1.1128402554543704, V2 normalized quality score: 28.35, commentator tiers 1-3: 36.59%, 36.19%, 27.22%)
+- 🔄 Acts 10:20 (attempt 5, 79 words, 33.96% quotes quality score: 1.5295753146229871, V2 normalized quality score: 42.2, commentator tiers 1-3: 36.25%, 38.11%, 25.64%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
-- ✅ Acts 10:20 bht prompt v0.8 (68 words, 38.89% quotes)
+- ✅ Acts 10:20 bht prompt v0.8 (79 words, 33.96% quotes)
-- quality score: 1.192826772608734, V2 normalized quality score: 31.0, commentator tiers 1-3: 32.38%, 38.57%, 29.05%)
+- quality score: 1.5295753146229871, V2 normalized quality score: 42.2, commentator tiers 1-3: 36.25%, 38.11%, 25.64%)